uio-bmi/immuneML/docs/source/tutorials/how_to_import_the_data_to_immuneML.rst

 Specifying params for receptor or sequence dataset import
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to import a sequence or receptor dataset, set the parameter :code:`is_repertoire` to False, and set :code:`paired` to either False (sequence dataset) or True (receptor dataset).
+If you want to import a sequence or receptor dataset, set the parameter :code:`is_repertoire` to false, and set :code:`paired` to either false (sequence dataset) or true (receptor dataset).
 For sequence and receptor dataset, metadata labels must be specified directly as columns in the input files.
 These metadata labels can be used as a prediction target when training ML models.
 For example, a column 'binding' can be added, which may have values 'true' and 'false'.
 The metadata labels are specified through parameter :code:`metadata_column_mapping`, which is a mapping from the names of the columns in the file to the names that will be used internally in immuneML (for example: when specifying :code:`labels` in the :ref:`TrainMLModel` instruction).